-By default, a feed engine assigns the timestamp to the incoming multicast packet] as soon as it is received.
-The application code can use this timestamp to measure the latency of market data processing by the handler.
+By default, feed engines assign timestamps to the incoming multicast packets as soon as they are received.
+In such a way, an application can measure the latency of market data processing by the Handler.

 Enabling hardware timestamps on a NIC affects all applications and requires additional (root) privileges.